 The WWMA contains the majority of the Whitewater River Watershed.
 This system drains about 300 square miles of land before emptying into the Mississippi River near Weaver.
-The watershed is comprised of six streams: Beaver Creek, North Fork Whitewater River, Middle Fork Whitewater River, South Fork Whitewater River, Trout Valley Creek, and Whitewater River (Figure 5).
+The watershed is composed of multiple minor watersheds and includes six streams: Beaver Creek, North Fork Whitewater River, Middle Fork Whitewater River, South Fork Whitewater River, Trout Valley Creek, and Whitewater River (Figure 4).

-In addition to the streams, there are roughly 52 small retention ponds associated with agricultural land on the WWMA, 11 impoundments with water control structures, and three natural wetlands within the watershed.
+In addition to the streams, there are over 50 small retention ponds associated with agricultural land on the WWMA, 11 impoundments with water control structures, and several natural wetlands within the watershed.
 There are numerous other wet areas that may hold water year-round or seasonally.
 Near the Dorer Pools, the Whitewater River was routed out of ditches and back into the original stream channel.
 The karst topography of the area creates features such as cold-water inflows to streams.
 As a result, many of these streams have been designated as trout streams or trout stream tributaries and are protected by law.